So, you wanna be rich and a successful entrepreneur? Great!

 “Don’t be afraid to give up the good to go for the great.”

 Every successful entrepreneur I’ve met or researched is decisive under pressure.
-Tough decisions made.
+Tough decisions were made.
 Risks were taken.

 Not making a decision is making a decision.
 And the outcome is likely one that won’t have you smiling.